ibm-cloud-docs/log-analysis/work_iam.md

 Therefore, you need the following policies:

 * An IAM policy for the IBM Log Analysis with LogDNA service with the platform role **Editor**.
-This policy allows you to view the service instance details through the command line and in the {{site.data.keyword.Bluemix_notm}} dashboard.
+This policy allows you to view the service instance details through the command line and in the {{site.data.keyword.cloud_notm}} dashboard.
 * An IAM policy for the IBM Log Analysis with LogDNA service with the service role **Manager**.
 This policy allows you to monitor, filter and search log, and define alerts through the LogDNA web UI.

 **Note:** As an administrator of the service, when you grant a user these policies, consider doing it within the context of a resource group.
 An IBM Log Analysis with LogDNA instance is provisioned within the context of a resource group.
 Therefore, you should grant access permissions within the context of the resource group.